-Reflecting the pressure on IT managers and vendors to reduce implementation times, buyers expect enterprise application solution implementation times to decrease in the short-term.
-In addition, this expectation may reflect the pressure on organizations to implement enterprise application solutions before the Y2K deadline.
-In some cases, this may necessitate a more standard product implementation than might otherwise have been the case.
+Despite the pressure on IT managers and vendors to reduce implementation times, buyers do not expect enterprise application solution implementation times to decrease in the short-term.

-Potential buyers anticipate that the average implementation times for companies and units within companies will be 16 months and 8 months respectively.
+Potential buyers anticipate that the average implementation times for companies and units within companies will be 14 months and 8 months respectively.